ASP.NET Output Cache Provider for Azure Cache for Redis

 Once these steps are performed, your application is configured to use the Redis Output Cache Provider.

-Check out the ASP.NET Session State Provider for Azure Redis Cache.
+Check out the ASP.NET Session State Provider for Azure Cache for Redis.